 Bad News and Worse News

 "Dearly beloved, we are gathered here today to commit to the earth, the remains of our dear friend Peter.
 He was a great man, full of love and forgiveness.
 Father to Sarah and Thomas Darling, he was known for his charity to the weak and his seemingly endless tolerance of those who would put him down.
 He will be sorely missed.
-Rest in peace old friend," the speaker was fighting back tears by this point.
+Rest in peace old friend," the speaker folded his hands across his stole clad chest, a bible resting between them, his head bowed to hide the tears the slid slowly down his weathered face.
 He was older, wrinkled around the eyes and lips from years of laughter and good times with his friend Peter for whom he'd just read a eulogy he'd written himself.

-Peter Darling had been the last of the "writer's line" of Darlings, started by his grandmother Wendy.
+Peter Darling had been the last of the "writer's line" of Darlings, started by his grandmother Wendy, at least as far as he knew.
 He had been the last to write about the wondrous boy whose name he shared.
-The story of Peter Pan had been a part of his family's history for four generations, started by his great grandmother as a story to soothe her children and continued by them in the form of their stories of adventure.
+The story of Peter Pan had been a part of his family's history for four generations, started by his great grandmother as a story to soothe her children and continued by them in the form of their tales of adventure, some personal, some passed down, some real, some not.

 Nigel sighed as he signed the guest book at the end of the funeral.
 He thought of Peter's two children.
 Thomas was away at school and Sarah was out of town due to her job.
 They'd both phoned him and let him know they'd received the news and were "alright", but he couldn't help but think that there was too much left undone for both the children.

-Once they were old enough to leave the house, the pooled their money, they'd been saving secretly for years, and got a small flat on the other side of the town.
-They lived together for a while, working whatever odd jobs they could and trying not to fall "into the wrong crowd" as their parents put it, and Thomas seemed to do a good job.
+When they were younger, he would tell them about what their father was doing, to make them feel special, despite their father's absence, but it would never work.
+They would pout or cry, or ask why their father wasn't there to explain for himself.
+As they got older, the pouting and crying stopped, and the apathy began to set in.
+Once they were old enough, they left the house, they'd been saving secretly for years.
+They got a small flat together on the other side of the town, working whatever odd jobs they could and trying not to fall "into the wrong crowd" as their parents put it.
+Thomas seemed to do a good job.
 He finished school, got into a good college and seemed to be doing alright, but Sarah wasn't so lucky.

-She had always been attracted to the wrong type of guy, the ones that were hard on the outside, but always seemed to have a soft spot for the damsel in distress, of so it seemed at first.
-Sarah always seemed to find the ones that only wanted someone to push around.
+She had always been attracted to the wrong type of guy, the bad boy with a heart of gold sort, the thug who just needed to be cleaned up, the ones who could be "tamed", if they just met the right woman.
+But Sarah always seemed to find the ones that only wanted someone to push around.
 It was a hard life for her, but it sharpened her wit and made her more than capable of handling herself.

 She enrolled in college the next semester, going for a degree in English, her focus was on creative writing.
 Her first couple years were great, she was dedicated and seemed to be turning around, but the man she'd been with when her father found her had apparently tracked her down and soon enough, she was being dragged back into the darkness she had fought to escape.